Law clerk: England and Wales

 In England and Wales, law clerks are called judicial assistants.
 It is possible to be a judicial assistant at the Court of Appeal and at the UK Supreme Court (formerly the Appellate Committee of the House of Lords).
-Only Supreme Court judicial assistants are appointed for a full-time, one year fixed-term appointment.
-Since 2006 they have taken part in a week long exchange in Washington DC at the U.S. Supreme Court established by the late Justice Antonin Scalia and Lord Rodger of Earlsferry.
+Only Supreme Court judicial assistants are appointed for a full-time, one-year fixed-term appointment.
+Since 2006 they have taken part in a week-long exchange in Washington DC at the U.S. Supreme Court established by the late Justice Antonin Scalia and Lord Rodger of Earlsferry.

+A separate position, clerks to HM judges (or judges' clerks), act as administrative assistants to judges of the High Court and Court of Appeal of England and Wales.

 European Court of Justice

 Sally Kenney's article on clerks, or référendaires, on the European Court of Justice (ECJ) provides one detailed point of comparison (2000).
 There are some major differences between ECJ clerks and their American counterparts, largely because of the way the ECJ is structured.
 One key difference is that ECJ clerks, while hired by individual judges, serve long tenures as opposed to the one-year-clerkship norm at the U.S. Supreme Court.
 This gives ECJ clerks considerable expertise and power.
 Because ECJ judges serve six-year renewable terms and do not issue individual opinions, the most important role of ECJ clerks is to facilitate uniformity and continuity across chambers, member-states, and over time.

-Furthermore, this role is heightened because the European Union is composed of very different nations with disparate legal systems.
+Furthermore, this role is heightened because the European Union is composed of nations with disparate legal systems.
 Kenney found that ECJ clerks provide legal and linguistic expertise (all opinions are issued in French), ease the workload of their members, participate in oral and written interactions between chambers, and provide continuity as members rapidly change.
 While Kenney concludes that they have more power than their counterparts on the U.S. Supreme Court, ECJ clerks act as agents for their principals—judges—and are not the puppeteers that critics claim.

 The ECJ also admits a limited number of selected law graduates as Stagiaires.
 Their duties are more similar to those of the law clerks of the U.S. Supreme Court.

 France

-In France law clerks are called assistants de justice.
+In France, law clerks are called juristes assistants.
 They typically go through a competitive nomination and interview process to get accepted as law clerks.
 Most French courts accept applications for judicial clerkships from graduating law students.
-Students in their last year of law school are eligible to apply, although most law clerks are Ph.D. candidates in Law or candidates for the bar exam or a French civil service competitive entrance exam such as French National School for the Judiciary, French National School of Public Finances, or French National School of Court Clerks.
+Students in their last year of law school are eligible to apply, although most law clerks are PhD candidates in Law or candidates for the bar exam or a French civil service competitive entrance exam such as French National School for the Judiciary, French National School of Public Finances, or French National School of Court Clerks.